NickAllbritton/rusty-pendulum/README.md

 ## Progress

 The project is being written in Rust and the chosen GUI platform is [FLTK](https://fltk-rs.github.io/fltk-book/Home.html).
-The UI is being carefully designed, now, and is still a work in progress.
+The UI is being carefully designed now, and is still a work in progress.
 There is no functionality, except for a menu item that quits the application.

 ![Current look of RustyPendulum](./screenshots/Current.png)